A petition against abortion has recently emerged and I am encouraged by the timing of it.

 Thirdly, the petition calls for members of Parliament to publicly repent.

-Additional Q&A Segment on Common Objections to banning Abortions:
+Additional Notes: My answers to 4 most Common Objections to banning Abortions:

 1. Is the unborn truly a human life or just a (non-living) clump of cells?